ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 Most English translators replace *trzynastozgłoskowiec* with iambic pentameter, which makes a lot of sense — each is the signature metric line of the respective language.

 It didn’t feel right in the case of VOSTOK though.
 Its Polishness was such a crucial part of the book that I decided to retain many Polish names or even swearwords.
-So why replace one of its most Polish parts with an Anglo-Saxon equivalent?
+So why replace its most Polish part with an Anglo-Saxon equivalent?

 [<img src="vostok-cover.jpg" alt="A book cover: Vostok by Łukasz Drobnik.
 Rows of pink triangles against white background.
 In the top part, the title and author’s name in a black, geometric font">](https://www.vraeydamedia.ca/shop/x55ht1b0h70i3bwv9qismih2f6b5nk)
 <sup>VOSTOK is available as paperback, hardcover, and e-book</sup>